frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 The man had never been to a retreat, but he was willing to go, and so he went along to the retreat.
 Early in the retreat, he heard a meditation about apostolate, friendship, and confidence, reaching out to our friends and trying to influence our environment in that way.

-But he thought, 'I don\'t have too much opportunity for friendship and confidence because people come into my petrol station, they fill up and then they leave.
-It\'s a three-minute relationship.'
+But he thought, 'I don't have too much opportunity for friendship and confidence because people come into my petrol station, they fill up and then they leave.
+It's a three-minute relationship.'
 He decided to pass on that one.

 But later in the retreat, there was a talk on the family and about promoting the family.
 The Holy Spirit began to work and give him some ideas.

-He thought, 'I don\'t have too much opportunity to promote the family with my petrol station.
-It\'s a rather unusual way to promote the family.'
+He thought, 'I don't have too much opportunity to promote the family with my petrol station.
+It's a rather unusual way to promote the family.'

 But the Holy Spirit overcame these obstacles and gave him the idea: 'I could make my petrol station into a family-friendly petrol station.'